Martchus/syncthingtray/README.md

     * Pause/resume Syncthing directory
     * See also screenshots section
 * Also has an implementation as Plasmoid for Plasma 5 desktop
+* Build Syncthing as a library to run it in the same process as the tray/GUI (optional build configuration, not enabled by default)
 * English and German localization

 ## Planned features
 The tray is still under development; the following features are under construction or planned:

-* Build Syncthing as a library to run it in the same process as the tray/GUI
 * Create Qt Quick Controls 2 and Kirigami 2 based frontend for mobile devices (focusing on Android)
 * Show recently processed items
 * Make some notifications configurable on folder level